-We finish off this list with another headset mic – Sennheiser ME 3-II.
+Finishing this list with another headset mic – Sennheiser ME 3-II.
 This model is a cardioid pattern model, which is slightly different from the rest of the headsets on this list.
 The largest difference from other sets is that this one is made for use with wireless units.
 This means that this mic needs phantom power if you want to use it outside of the wireless power unit.

-Since it’s meant for wireless use, for the connection it has only standard 3.5mm male jack, so you will need converters and something to power it if you want it to work anywhere else.
-The set itself is very comfortable, padded all around and can be worn for several hours without a problem.
+Since it’s meant for wireless use, for the connection it has only a standard 3.5mm male jack, so you will need converters and something to power it if you want it to work anywhere else.
+The set itself is very comfortable, padded all around, and can be worn for several hours without a problem.
 Since this is a cardioid mic, it will collect only the sound coming from your mouth, ignoring all of the other sounds around you.

 The only issue with this mic can be that the arm on which the mic itself rests is a tad short – if you like long arms to put the mic where you need it, you should probably skip this model.
 But, other than that this model will provide you with superb sound quality, and being that it’s wireless you don’t have to worry about cables, stands, and similar stuff.

-We hope that this list has helped you in looking at the best options on the market at this time.
-You can find different solutions, from wired to wireless and from headsets to the standard microphones.
+I hope that this list has helped you in looking at the best options on the market at this time.
+You can find different solutions, from wired to wireless and from headsets to standard microphones.
 Whichever you pick from this list you can be sure that you will get a good quality model.

 My top vocal mic for drummers is the Shure BETA 56A.
 This is a highly popular and quality choice that comes from a respectable company.